leonelBianchi/lebianchi.github.io/_posts/2021-06-13-gpt-access.md

 I started by looking at the types of data I would need to build this concept.
 I knew I'd need audio and video data of dogs barking, so I started by looking for some data I could use.
 I found a lot of great data that had been collected by the BBC and I used this to train my models.
 I happened to have a video camera with me, so I picked up a dog at the bar next door and went into the alley behind my building.<br><br>

 I recorded the dog barking and then I quickly uploaded it to Cloud Storage, so I could train my model using the Cloud Machine Learning Engine.
 I trained my model using audio data, and I also used some video data to train a video classifier.
-The next day I trained another model using some more video data and I used this to test my model.
+The next day I trained another model using some more video data and I used this to test my model.<br><br>

 <b>My first prototype for translating dog barks to human language</b><br><br>